ctiller15/gamified_learning/README.md

 # Gamified Learning
-A dump of all known gamified learning resources
+A dump of all currently known gamified learning resources.
+Every resource on here should have at least some elements of gamification involved. (exp, leaderboards, progression, etc) to help motivate and aid in learning.

 ## Table of Contents
 1. [Programming and Computer Science](#programmingcomputer-science)